TheOdinProject/curriculum/nodeJS/express/deployment.md

 Hosting providers are like server landlords.
 They own servers and rent space on them to customers, who can then use the space to store their websites and make them accessible to anyone on the web.

 You've already had some experience using a hosting provider when you deployed projects to Github pages earlier in the curriculum.
-GitHub pages is great for hosting **static** web pages for free, but we won't be able to use it for hosting our **dynamic** NodeJS apps.
+GitHub pages is great for hosting **static** web pages for free, but we won't be able to use it for hosting our **dynamic** Node apps.
 We're going to need something more powerful.

 ### Static vs dynamic sites